tigase/tigase-message-archiving/src/main/restructured/Additional_features.rst

 Querying by tags
 ------------------

-This feature adds support for tagging messages archived by Message Archiving component and by default is disabled (to learn how to enable this feature please see `??? <#Enabling support for tags>`__ section).
+This feature adds support for tagging messages archived by Message Archiving component and by default is disabled (to learn how to enable this feature please see :ref:`Enabling support for tags<Enabling_support_for_tags>` section).

 Tagging can be done only by user sending message as to tag message tag needs to be included in message content (message body to be exact).